Dems put divides aside, rally behind Biden at convention

 Seeking to inject some family fun into an otherwise serious two-hour video montage, the campaign hosted drive-in viewing stations in six states, much like drive-in movies, where viewers could watch on a big screen from the safety of their vehicles.
 There were also many online watch parties featuring celebrities and elected officials to make the experience more interactive.

-It was unclear how many people attended the parties.
+It wasn’t clear how many people attended the parties.
 In most, only the speakers were visible on screen.
 In one watch party, Washington Rep. Pramila Jayapal and Massachusetts Sen. Elizabeth Warren rallied progressives, many of whom had preferred Sanders over Biden.

 “We must do everything we can to energize and excite our base about the choice before us,” Jayapal said